Hangar 18 (film): Plot

 In their pursuit of the truth, Bancroft and Price get closer to Hangar 18 but are targets of government agents.
 They elude one team, who are killed during a high-speed chase.
-Later, they find the brakes on their rental car have stopped working, and after careening along roads, they come to rest on the grounds of a gas refinery.
+Later, they find that the brakes on their rental car have stopped working, and after careening along roads, they come to rest on the grounds of a gas refinery.
 Agents begin shooting at them, so they drive off in an oil tanker.
 With the agents in pursuit, Price climbs onto the tanker, lets some gas out of the truck, lights an emergency flare, and tosses it.
 Their pursuers crash and are killed, but Price is fatally shot.
-When Forbes learns of Price's death, he demands the Air Force take Bancroft to Hangar 18 or he will go to the press with the truth.
+When Forbes learns of Price's death, he demands the Air Force to take Bancroft to Hangar 18, or he will go to the press with the truth.
 Their cover-up and careers now threatened, government officials decide to remotely fly an explosives-filled plane into Hangar 18 to destroy all evidence of the event.

 The researchers have determined that the aliens have been to Earth before and that human beings are, in fact, their descendants.
-Further examination of the video footage reveals that the industrial and military sites are "designated landing areas", suggesting the aliens are preparing to return.
+Further examination of the video footage reveals that the industrial and military sites are "designated landing areas", suggesting that the aliens are preparing to return.

 When Bancroft arrives at the base, he crashes through the base's security gate and, hiding in a warehouse, is discovered by Forbes, who takes him to Hangar 18 and the alien craft.
 Just as a researcher reveals that a translation of the aliens' language indicates that they are about to return, the plane crashes into Hangar 18, creating a huge explosion.

 The next day, a news report says that Bancroft, Forbes and their group of technicians survived the blast, shielded inside an alien spacecraft.
 Forbes schedules a press conference for that afternoon.